TEKAKWITHA CONFERENCE RECORDS

 Tekakwitha Conference Series 5, Photography: Various formats of still photography comprise a substantial portion of the collection, the bulk of which were taken at the annual national meetings.
 The Marquette Archives received the bulk of all black & white and color prints compiled in albums.
 The albums have been unbound and separated into sub-series for black & white and color prints.
 But before doing so, staff compiled a black & white photocopy set of facsimiles to record the original arrangement of the prints within them.
 For a number of years, as noted in the container lists to the prints, archives staff have added the three-letter airport abbreviations plus the year on the versos of original prints to indicate national annual meeting sites with the appropriate year.
 A number of images have been published in the Tekakwitha Conference newsletters (Series 4).
 The Index of Notable Participants lists a number of key participants identified throughout the collection, e.g. proceedings, publications, photography, recordings.

-Since 2012, the Tekakwitha Conference website has included substantial photography of its annual meetings and special events, but with limited descriptions.
+Since 2012, the Tekakwitha Conference website has included photography of its annual meetings and special events.

 Bureau of Catholic Indian Missions, 1964-ongoing.
 Images were divided by format (black & white and color) and arranged geographically by state and thereunder by specific sites and/or general photography at the end of that state.
 In the online collections, see also - Bureau of Catholic Indian Missions.